Z1-N/Futhub/README.md

 ## About

 This project was initialized using Vite with the React template.
 It includes ESLint, Tailwind CSS, and basic configuration files (e.g., `vite.config.js`, `tailwind.config.js`, `eslint.config.js`).
-It currently operates as a starter template and awaits your specific features, pages, and design for **Futhub**.
+It currently operates as a starter template and awaits your specific features, pages, and design for **Futhub** a football website for schedule  news , and match results for football fans.

 ---